weymanf/asteroid-js/README.md

 ##Asteroids

-This is an Asteroid game made on week 6 day 3.
-My partner was TJ.
+This a class asteroid arcade game.

   + W A S D to move.
 F to Fire.
 B for bomb.
 T to spawn more asteroids.
-  + This was made entirely of javascript and canvas
+  + This was made entirely with javascript and html canvas
+  + An extra feature to allow players to drop a bomb

 To play just clone the game and open up index.html